Check out our YouTube channel to see our independent and sponsor-free video reviews.

 Easton’s EA90 AX gravel bike wheelset is built around the company’s Vault hubset.
 It’s solid, smooth rolling, and relatively quiet, almost unnoticeable, coasting over loose dirt or gravel surfaces.

-As I’ve found on Easton’s road bike wheels which use the same hubs, they also give you a great ride off the road.
+As I’ve found on Easton’s road bike wheels, which use the same hubs, they also give you a great ride off-road.
 Rolling through the elements of dirt and gravel, they seem unperturbed and no worse for wear after a lot of hard riding.

-In addition to the smoother rolling, relatively quiet ride, these wheels are also comfortable though nothing out of the ordinary in this category.
-The same goes for their good stiffness and handling.
+In addition to the smoother rolling and relatively quiet ride, these wheels are also comfortable though nothing out of the ordinary in this category.
+The same goes for their stiffness and handling.

 My scale had these wheels at 1579 grams, including the aforementioned strips, below others and Easton’s own 1625g claimed weight.
 You don’t see that happen often.
 At 19.8mm deep and 28.2 mm outside width, they are both shallower (by about 3mm) and narrower (2mm) than the HED upgrade gravel wheels.
 Neither of those measurements matters to this Easton gravel bike wheelset’s performance as much as its inside width, which, like the others in this review, comes in right around 25mm, specifically 24.8mm with my calipers.